 This post may contain affiliate links.
 Please read our disclosure policy.

-Don’t these skinny chocolate coconut cake mix bar cookies look yummy?
-When you’re craving a sweet chocolate treat, these easy chocolate bar cookies will do the trick.
+Don’t these chocolate coconut cake mix bar cookies look yummy?
+When you are craving a sweet chocolate treat, these easy chocolate bar cookies are sure to please.
 And they are super easy because they begin with a box of cake mix.

 Thoughts on Baking and Weight Watchers